Soli0222/Mac-NowPlaying/README.md

    python main.py
    ```

-If the configured music player is running and playing a track, the script will retrieve the track's name, artist, and album, and then copy this information to your clipboard.
+If the configured music player is running and playing a track, the script will retrieve the track's name and artist, and then copy this information to your clipboard.

 ## Configuration